JulienBez/ArabicTagger/README.md

-# Disclaimer
+# ArabicToTXM

 This project was created during the **[CERES](https://ceres.sorbonne-universite.fr/) Hackathon** event with the participation of [Rimane Karam](https://www.orient-mediterranee.com/member/7215/).

-# ArabicToTXM

-The goal was to create a script that can convert an arabic corpus (.doc, .docx or .txt format) to a [TXM](https://txm.gitpages.huma-num.fr/textometrie/) compatible file  (.xml format).
+The goal was to create a script that can convert an arabic corpus (.doc, .docx or .txt format) to a [TXM](https://txm.gitpages.huma-num.fr/textometrie/) compatible file  (**.xml** format).
 We use the work presented in [Camelira: An Arabic Multi-Dialect Morphological Disambiguator](https://aclanthology.org/2022.emnlp-demos.32/) (Ossama Obeid, Go Inoue, Nizar Habash, 2022) to apply multiple POS tags for each word of the corpus.

-# Installation
+## Installation

 To install ArabicToTXM, you must have  **Python 3.x** and  **pip** installed.
 You must first install some dependencies for Camel-Tools, which is the package used to apply multiple POS tags.
 Refer to [Camel-Tools](https://github.com/CAMeL-Lab/camel_tools) official documentation for more informations.
 Here is the command to install those dependencies (for Ubuntu):